Pjihong/Reliable-option-pricing_anomaly-score/README.md

 ## **Key ideas**

- + Treat anomaly score as an inverse reliability signal and inject it into training via a weighted MSE.
+ __Treat anomaly score as an inverse reliability signal and inject it into training via a weighted MSE__

- + Preserve data coverage (no wholesale deletion) while mitigating the influence of stale/noisy quotes.
+ __Preserve data coverage (no wholesale deletion) while mitigating the influence of stale/noisy quotes__

- + Aligns with market intuition: anomalies concentrate at very short/long maturities, thin liquidity, and extreme moneyness.
+ __Aligns with market intuition: anomalies concentrate at very short/long maturities, thin liquidity, and extreme moneyness__

 ## 2. What’s in this repo